poky1084/evilbot/README.md

 stake.com, stake.us, primedice bot by me with ❤

 a javascript coded bot for Stake, Primedice<br />
-the strategy script must be coded in javascript, and not Lua script.
+the strategy script must be coded in javascript (JsMode), or can run Lua script too.
+(LuaMode)

 # Videos: <br />
 install extension: [https://vimeo.com/1092943750](https://vimeo.com/1092943750) <br />